 Poor soil, first season, immediate results needed: Start immediately with Grünkraft Calcium as foliar fertilization.
 At the same time, incorporate zeolite and basalt into the soil.
 The soil builds up - the harvest will still be good.

-Good soil, optimal conditions: Soil fertilization as a foundation, foliar fertilization in the critical phases of flowering, fruit set, ripening and during drought stress.
+Good soil, optimal conditions: Soil fertilization as a foundation, foliar fertilization in critical phases of flowering, fruit set, ripening, and under drought stress.

-Already built up good soil: Foliar fertilization as seasonal activation.
+Already established good soil: Foliar fertilization as seasonal activation.
 Photosynthesis runs at full speed.
 Brix value increases.
 Quality increases.
 The foundation is there - now it's being optimized.

 Degraded soil, no time for long build-up: The bypass.
 Grünkraft Calcium immediately.
 Results come - and the soil is built up in parallel.
 What the leaf achieves today, the soil takes over tomorrow.